fusion94/Go-FilamentSamples/README.md

 complete rewrite and basic unit tests.
 You can find that in the [legacy-python](legacy-python/) directory.

-I have since rewitten that completely in Golang.
+I have since rewritten that completely in Golang.

 This was derived this OpenSCAD model from blazerat over at printables:
 <https://www.printables.com/de/model/356074-filament-sample-card/files>